- What is the best way to prepare for taking your first exam?

 To prepare for your first exam, first review the syllabus to get an understanding of what is covered on the exam and what you need to learn to be able to pass the exam.
-This information can be accessed for each of the preliminary exams.
-It is also important that you download and practice taking the past exam questions and solutions.
+It is also important that you download and practice taking some past exam questions and solutions.
 As the examinations are timed, it is critical that you practice as many sample exam questions as possible and work to build your speed.

 Most insurance companies and consulting firms that employ actuaries have established programs that pay the exam fees for their employees and provide some time during the workday to study for exams.
 In addition, raises are often tied to exam progress.

-Do you have to take preliminary exams in a particular order?
-For example, is Exam P/1 the first exam you must take?
+- Do you have to take preliminary exams in a particular order?
 Or can you take the preliminary exams in any order?